SystemaAS/altinn-proxy/README.md

 For more detailed info, see [usecase](UC.md)

-### Prerequsities
+### Prerequisites
 * Organisation needs to delegate service *RF-1331 Søknad om dagsoppgjør* to a virksomhetsbruker defined by Systema AS, with role:ECKeyRole.

 ### Features
-* Read messages from the organisation innbox; filtered on ServiceOwner SKD, ServiceCode 5012 and ServiceEdition 171208.
+* Read messages from the organisation innbox; filtered on ServiceOwner SKD, ServiceCode 5012, ServiceEdition 171208 and current day.
-* Download attachment i messages: automatic and manually.
+* Download attachment i messages: Automatic once per today (03.00) and/or manually.

 ### Set-up